About us

 Third-party access regulation

-The National Access Regime in Part IIIA of the Competition and Consumer Act 2010 (Cth) (TPA) seeks to promote the efficient operation of, use of and investment in monopoly infrastructure.
+The National Access Regime in Part IIIA of the Competition and Consumer Act 2010 (Cth) (CCA) seeks to promote the efficient operation of, use of and investment in monopoly infrastructure.
 The regime provides for access to the services of infrastructure facilities on appropriate terms, through the declaration of services.

 The Council’s role under the National Access Regime is to make recommendations to relevant ministers in relation to applications for declaration of services and also the certification of state or territory access regimes.